MarcDiethelm/xtc/Documentation.md

 `lib/handlebars-helpers.js` for examples and to add your own.
 And take a look at http://handlebarsjs.com/#helpers for more info about
  Handlebars helpers.

-xtc includes [Hipsum.js](https://github.com/MarcDiethelm/Hipsum.js) so you can quickly generate filler text in your templates.
-Check out the documentation there if needed.
+xtc install [Hipsum.js](https://github.com/MarcDiethelm/Hipsum.js) to your project so you can quickly generate filler text in your templates.
+Check out the documentation in the link if needed.

 ### Frontend Folder: Order matters